Dipole Moment and Polarity of Molecules

 For calculating bond polarity, let us discuss the structure of methane that has regular tetrahedral structure and the angle of each H-C-H = 109°28ˊ.

-Thus the group moment of methane depends on the arrangement of the bonds in the group and the difference of the electronegativity of the constituent atoms forming the bonds in the group.
+Therefore the application group moment of C-H bond provides the arrangement of the bonds.
+Where the difference of the electronegativity of the constituent atoms forming the bonds in the group.

 ∴ mCH3 = 3 mCH × Cos(180° -109°28՛)

 μ2 = m12 + m22 + 2 m1m2 Cosθ